 - If a linked line of text is very long, it may be preferable to choose a shorter piece of text.
 Making a full sentence a link is not common practice and can cause styling problems or weaken user experience.
 Some PDFs have long titles, so it is often best to add parentheses at the end of the title and link the PDF there.
 For example, Long Several Word Title of The Article (PDF).
-More on adding links to documents can be found here.
+Learn more on adding links to documents.

 - When creating a new page, the first thing the user does is give the page a title, which becomes the end part of the URL.
 It is important that the page title follows consistent formatting.
 All new page URLs must be all lowercase with dashes between words.
 For example: this page is: http://resources.depaul.edu/sharepoint/about/best-practices/Pages/style-guide-and-content-best-practices.aspx.
-It is especially important to not leave spaces—spaces automatically become %20 in URLs without dashes.
+It is especially important to not leave spaces—spaces automatically become %20 in URLs without dashes and can break.